 If only in the 1970s to 90s, when I was reading original material on Rutherford and talking to people who

-knew him, I had had in mind this page then I would have noted down in one place the earliest versions of
+knew him, I had had in mind this website and page then I would have noted down in one place the earliest versions of

 all Rutherford quotations, plus their source(s).
 Instead they are scattered over 10 notebooks and 2 filing

 To date I have some 20 pages of quotes and sources drafted and these will be uploaded as I get time

 and complete the research for sources.

 If anyone can supply other quotes or earlier references to those below, please contact me.

 john.campbell (at] canterbury.ac.nz.